project-oak/oak/docs/abi.md

 Each Oak Module must expose the following **exported function** as a [WebAssembly export](https://webassembly.github.io/spec/core/syntax/modules.html#exports):

-- `oak_main: () -> u32`: Invoked when the Oak Manager executes the Oak Node.
+- `oak_main: (u64) -> u32`: Invoked when the Oak Manager executes the Oak Node;
+  a handle for the read half of an initial channel is passed in as a parameter.

-  This function should perform its own event loop, reading incoming messages that arrive on the read halves of its channels, sending outgoing messages over the write halves of channels.
-This function is generally expected to run forever, but may return a status if the Node choses to terminate (whether expectedly or unexpectedly).
+The `oak_main` function for each Node should perform its own event loop, reading incoming messages that arrive on the read halves of its channels, sending outgoing messages over the write halves of channels.
+The `oak_main` function is generally expected to run forever, but may return a status if the Node choses to terminate (whether expectedly or unexpectedly).

 ## Host Functions